'Definitely getting better': The United States is making vaccine progress on several fronts, and experts are encouraged - KVIA

 CDC director: Guidance on reopening schools to be released in the coming week

-The US Centers for Disease Control and Prevention will release guidance on school reopenings in the coming week, CDC Director Dr. Rochelle Walensky said during a White House briefing on Friday.
+The CDC will release guidance on school reopenings in the coming week, CDC Director Dr. Rochelle Walensky said during a White House briefing on Friday.

 During the briefing, CNN asked whether one of Walensky’s previous comments about schools — that with proper distancing, masking and testing in place, schools could safely resume in-person classes even before all teachers get vaccinated — was the CDC’s official guidance.